Intelligence

 One proposed refutation of AI’s intelligence is that AI is not capable of planning.
 At first glance, this might seem reasonable: we do not yet have long-lived robots that make plans in the real world and interact with people, and when asked, ChatGPT’s plans are mediocre.
 Yann LeCun argues that LLMs are inherently reactive systems that cannot plan or engage in long-term strategic thinking, and therefore are missing one of the “four key ingredients for intelligence.”

 But let’s consider what “planning” actually is: the ability to devise a sequence of actions in order to reach a goal.
 We understand the pragmatic vision of planning quite well.
 The entire field of traditional AI is about planning, from general algorithms like backward chaining to more specific subfields like scheduling.
 Today, one can ask ChatGPT to plan for any situation; it often fails because it lacks topical knowledge and not because of an inability to plan, but this is also true for people.
-Current engineering efforts are focused on agent architectures that are fundamentally predicated on planning, such as powerful game-playing AIs like Voyager and Cradle, or Devin, which aims to replace software engineers.
+Current engineering efforts are focused on agent architectures that are fundamentally predicated on planning, such as powerful game-playing AIs like Voyager and Cradle, or Devin, which aim to replace software engineers.
 AI’s search capability is also very well studied, and demonstrated by AI’s ability to solve mazes, look many moves ahead in chess, and consider battlefield tactics.
 For more technical readers, there is some early evidence of neural networks learning to search at an intuitive level, in a single forward pass.

 Why are planning and search sometimes held up as the next big breakthrough in AI, despite the fact that AI is already capable of both?

-In short, this is a common fallacy where a distinction is made between a “true capability” and mere imitations/paroting.
+In short, this is a common fallacy where a distinction is made between a “true capability” and mere imitations/parroting.
 Such arguments fail to see that any capability such as planning is simply an intellectual task, made of smaller intellectual tasks.
 There is no massive breakthrough to reach, only more and more tasks to automate.

 To put this another way: the “missing component” argument is not actually pointing to a real thing at all.
 Yes, the argument does identify certain limitations of what today’s AI are capable of doing.
 But when broken down to investigate why or what exactly AI cannot do, the question dissolves.
 All we find is that we are making incremental traction on planning, and that we’ve automated many components of it and have some more to go.
 What we certainly do not find is a mystical threshold we would need to cross over to get to “true planning.”